AmadeusITGroup/odyssey-reactive-messaging/README.md

 ### CDI implementations considerations

 #### `cdi-reactive-messaging` implementation

-This implementation is storing all the injected instance in a regular CDI context (`MessageScopedContext`).
-Then, the CDI lookup for injection is not customized and the parameter lookup for direct method call is using this context.

-The actual Pojo are bound to the CDI proxy with the following trick:

-* The Pojo are stored in the context using `ThreadLocal` by the `MessageBuilderImpl` calling `context.setMessage(message);`.

-* Then, the CDI producers (`MessageProducer.produceMessage`) is retrieving the pojo from the context when called by the CDI container.

-This is assumed to be legitimate as the context is normal (thread scoped), and the producers are injectable hence they should be called from the same thread that the initial caller for bean instance used to ensure the correct CDI scoping.

-This implementation has performance issues (see `README.md` in the `jmh` module).
-The next one (or an even better one) has to be favored.

-#### `cdi2-reactive-messaging` implementation

 This implementation is storing all the injected instance in a simple class (`MessageScopedContext`) that is not a CDI context.